qmk/qmk_firmware/keyboards/cutie_club/keebcats/dougal/readme.md

 * Hardware Supported: Atmega32u4 based 65% PCB, with wide compatibility
 * Hardware Availability: [Keebcats](https://keebcats.co.uk)

+## Bootloader

+Enter the bootloader in 2 ways with the default configuration:

+* **Bootmagic reset**: Hold down the key at top left key (matrix position 0,0) and plug the device in
+* **Physical reset button**: Press the button marked reset on the back of the PCB

 Make example for this keyboard (after setting up your build environment):

     make cutie_club/keebcats/dougal:default